-5) Operations between PositionLists: Several Position-Lists may be combined by and, or semantics, with the result being a PositionList.
+5) Operations between PositionLists: Several PositionLists may be combined by and, or semantics, with the result being a PositionList.
 The result list is sorted in ascending order corresponding to the TIDs.
 In addition, operations exist to load and store PositionLists.
 An outline of operations of PositionLists can be found in Table III.

 6) Sorting: One basic operation on (Multi) ColumnArrays as well as ColumnFiles is sorting.
 Beside the obvious task to bring the result of a query in a specific order, sorting also plays an important role regarding performance considerations.
-For the elimination of duplicates, for join operations and for compression using run-length encoding, previous sorting can dramatically improve performance.
-As a consequence of sorting, the natural order is lost.
-This is critical for dense columns with implicit TIDs, because the relation to the other column values is lost.
-The problem can be solved by an additional data structure, similar to a PositionList which contains the mapping information to the orginal order of the datasets.
-Figure 5 gives an example of
+For the elimination of duplicates, for join operations and for compression using run-length encoding, previous sorting can

-Table II
+TABLE II.
 OUTLINE OF OPERATIONS ON ColumnArrays

-Operation Result type filter(ColumnArray, predicate) ColumnArray (sparse) filter(ColumnArray, predicate-list) ColumnArray (sparse) filter(ColumnArray, positionlist) ColumnArray (sparse) filter(ColumnArray, positionlist-list) ColumnArray (sparse) filter(ColumnArray, predicate-list, ColumnArray (sparse) positionlist-list) filter(ColumnArray, predicate) PositionList filter(ColumnArray, predicate-list) PositionList filter(ColumnArray, positionlist) PositionList filter(ColumnArray, positionlist-list) PositionList filter(ColumnArray, predicate-list, PositionList positionlist-list) and(ColumnArray, ColumnArray) ColumnArray or(ColumnArray, ColumnArray) ColumnArray and(ColumnArray, ColumnArray) PositionList or(ColumnArray, ColumnArray) PositionList project(MultiColumnArray, columns) (Multi)ColumnArray asPositionList(ColumnArray, column) PositionList split(ColumnArray, predicate) ColumnArray (sparse), ColumnArray (sparse) split(ColumnArray(dense), position) ColumnArray (dense), ColumnArray (dense) split(ColumnArray (sparse), position) ColumnArray (sparse), ColumnArray (sparse) store(ColumnArray (dense)) ColumnFile store(ColumnArray (sparse)) ColumnFile (explicit TIDs)
+Operation Result type filter(ColumnArray, predicate) ColumnArray (sparse) filter(ColumnArray, predicate-list) ColumnArray (sparse) filter(ColumnArray, positionlist) ColumnArray (sparse) filter(ColumnArray, positionlist-list) ColumnArray (sparse) filter(ColumnArray, predicate-list, ColumnArray (sparse) positionlist-list) filter(ColumnArray, predicate) PositionList filter(ColumnArray, predicate-list) PositionList filter(ColumnArray, positionlist) PositionList filter(ColumnArray, positionlist-list) PositionList filter(ColumnArray, predicate-list, PositionList positionlist-list) and(ColumnArray, ColumnArray) ColumnArray or(ColumnArray, ColumnArray) ColumnArray and(ColumnArray, ColumnArray) PositionList or(ColumnArray, ColumnArray) PositionList project(MultiColumnArray, columns) (Multi)ColumnArray asPositionList(ColumnArray, column) PositionList split(ColumnArray, predicate) ColumnArray (sparse) ColumnArray (sparse) sort(ColumnArray) ColumnArray sort(ColumnArray, Orderlist) ColumnArray mapSort(ColumnArray) ColumnArray, Orderlist split(ColumnArray(dense), position) ColumnArray (dense) ColumnArray (dense) split(ColumnArray (sparse), position) ColumnArray (sparse) ColumnArray (sparse) merge(ColumnArray-list (sparse), predicate-list) MultiColumnArray (sparse) store(ColumnArray (dense)) ColumnFile store(ColumnArray (sparse)) ColumnFile (explicit TIDs)

-Table III

-OUTLINE OF OPERATIONS ON PositionLists
+TABLE III.
+OUTLINE OF OPERATIONS ON PositionListS

 Operation Result type

 load(ColumnFile) PositionList

 store(PositionList) ColumnFile

 and(PositionList, PositionList) PositionList

 or(PositionList, PositionList) PositionList

+materialize(PositionList, ColumnArray, ColumnArray

+)

+materialize(PositionList, ColumnFile, ColumnArray

+)

 read(PositionListFile) PositionList

 store(PositionList) PositionListFile

-this situation.
+dramatically improve performance.
+As a consequence of sorting, the natural order is lost.
+This is critical for dense columns with implicit TIDs, because the relation to the other column values is lost.
+The problem can be solved by an additional data structure, similar to a PositionList that contains the mapping information to the original order of the datasets.
+Figure 5 gives an example of this situation.
 The Multi ColumnArray on the left side is to be sorted according to the column "name".
 Additionally to the sorting of the MultiColumn (top right), a list is generated which holds the information about the original positions (down right).
 The list can then be reused by applying it as a sorting criterion to other columns later, as shown in Figure 6.

-7) Compression: Compression plays an important role in column stores [6], as it reduces the data volume that needs to be loaded.
-Nevertheless, we decided not to include compression in the first prototype.
-To a certain extent, this constraint can be compensated by the use of dictionarybased compression [10], which will be implemented above the basic components.
-In later versions, various compression methods will be integrated.
+7) Compression: Compression plays an important role in column stores [7], as it reduces the data volume that needs to be loaded.
+Nevertheless, we decided not to include compression in the first prototype and to concentrate on the interfaces of the components.
+To a certain extent, this constraint can be compensated by the use of dictionary-based compression [16], which will be implemented above the basic components.
+In later versions, various compression methods will be integrated, so first of all run-length encoding (RLE) [17].